-Net Assets without Donor Restrictions: Net assets without donor restrictions are available for use at the discretion of the Board of Trustees (the Board) and/or management for general operating purposes.
+Net Assets without Donor Restrictions: Net assets without donor restrictions are available for use at the discretion of the Board and/or management for general operating purposes.

-Net Assets with Donor Restrictions: Net assets with donor restrictions consist of assets whose use is limited by the donor-imposed, time and/or purpose restrictions.
+Net Assets with Donor Restrictions: Net assets with donor restrictions consist of assets whose use is limited by the donor-imposed time and/or purpose restrictions.
 Donor restricted contributions are reported as increases in net assets with donor restrictions.
 When a restriction is satisfied, net assets are reclassified from net assets with donor restrictions to net assets without donor restrictions in the statements of activities.

-There were no net assets with donor restrictions as of December 31, 2020 and 2019.
+There were no net assets with donor restrictions as of December 31, 2022 and 2021.